JhoselinRam/scigrapher/README.md

   * "x-log": Base 10 logarithmic scale on the `x` axis and linear scale on the `y` axis.
   * "y-log": Base 10 logarithmic scale on the `y` axis and linear scale on the `x` axis.
   * "log-log" Base 10 logarithmic scale on both axis.
-* `callback` is a callback function that is run after the axis type is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the axis type is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Warning: An axis cannot have a logarithmic scale set unless its domain is strictly positive or negative, in other words the axis domain must contain only positive values or only negative values not include zero.